 The accuracy of 1D-Var retrievals depends not only on the background-error-covariance matrix but also on an adequate specification of the observation-error-covariance matrix.
 Observation errors are assumed to follow Gaussian distributions with zero mean.
-A similar method as described in Martinet et al. (2015), De Angelis et al. (2017) and Cimini et al. (2020) has been used to implement a bias correction of BT measurements based on 6-month differences between MWR observations and BTs simulated from AROME 1h forecasts with the use of RTTOV-gb (so-called "O-B monitoring").
+A similar method as described in Martinet et al. (2015), De Angelis et al. (2017) and Cimini et al. (2020) has been used to implement a bias correction of BT measurements based on 6-month differences between MWR observations and BTs simulated from AROME 1 h forecasts with the use of RTTOV-gb (so-called "O-B monitoring").
 Table 1 reports the biases obtained for each channel at 90° and the most opaque channels at low elevation angles.
 The values are consistent with those reported in De Angelis et al. (2017).
-A static bias-correction of all channels based on table 1 has been applied to the measurements.
-Observation errors due to liquid nitrogen calibration and spectroscopic errors in radiative transfer models were updated according to recent studies from Maschwitz et al. (2013) and Cimini et al. (2018).
-Therefore, in addition to commonly used values of instrumental noise (0.5 K for transparents channels and 0.2 K for the most opaque channels), the individual errors defined by Maschwitz et al. (2013) and Cimini et al. (2018) were added in quadrature:
+A static bias correction of all channels based on Table 1 has been applied to the measurements.

+Observation errors due to liquid nitrogen calibration and spectroscopic errors in radiative transfer models were updated according to recent studies from Maschwitz et al.

 Figure 1.
-Background error standard deviations for temperature (left pannel) and the natural logarithm of specific humidity (right panel) for a "climatological" B matrix (red line) or a specific fog B matrix (blue line).
+Background error standard deviations for temperature (a) and the natural logarithm of specific humidity (b) for a climatological B matrix (red line) or a specific fog B matrix (blue line).

 Figure 2.
-Cross-correlations between the natural logarithm of specific humidity (y-axis) and temperature (x-axis) for a fog B matrix (left panel) or a climatological B matrix (right panel). x-axis and y-axis are labelled according to altitude above ground in meter.
+Cross-correlations between the natural logarithm of specific humidity (y axis) and temperature (x axis) for a fog B matrix (a) or a climatological B matrix (b).
+The x axis and y axis are labelled according to altitude above ground in metres.